MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 ## Alternative methods of distributing an extension

-An extension which is not installed from the Edge add-ons store is called an _external installation_.
+An extension that is not installed from the Edge add-ons store is called an _external installation_.
 Microsoft Edge supports the following alternative extension installation methods:

 1. Using the Windows registry (Windows only)
-1. Using a preferences JSON file (for Mac OS X and Linux only)
+1. Using a preferences JSON file (for MacOS X and Linux only)

 The following examples assume the version is 1.0 and the ID is aaaaaaaaaabbbbbbbbbbcccccccccc.